Spread the love

 Prepare dough + Fermentation

-• In a large bowl, combine softened coconut oil, butter, honey eggs, all purpose flour, salt, sourdough starter and water together to form a shaggy bowl.
+• In a large bowl, combine softened coconut oil, butter, honey, eggs, all purpose flour, salt, sourdough starter and water together to form a shaggy ball.
 Cover tightly with plastic wrap or a beeswax wrap.
-Allow the dough to sit on the countertop for up to 12 hours.

 Cinnamon Sugar Mixture + Assembling Cinnamon Rolls

 If using a stand mixer, utilize the dough hook attachment and allow the dough to come together for 10-15 minutes.
 When stretched, the dough should have a window pane like consistency.
-By hand this process could could take 25-30 minutes to kneed.

 • Next on a smooth surface, roll the cinnamon roll dough into a rectangle shape of 1/4 inch thickness.